A Practical Guide To The Best Digital Nomad Insurance (2026)

 ✅ Yes (Premium)

-No limit❌ No❌ No✅ Yes (6 weeks per 180 days)❌ NoLong-term nomads needing emergency-only coverage
+❌ No❌ No✅ Yes (6 weeks, must be out of country for prior 4 weeks)❌ NoLong-term nomads needing emergency-only coverage

 Heymondo (Long Stay)$161.53 (price for 3 months)$2.5M❌ No❌ No❌ No❌ NoDigital nomads needing long-term, basic coverage